New Port Richey Slip and Fall Lawyers

 Florida uses a comparative negligence rule.
 If you share any responsibility for your fall, your compensation will be reduced by your assigned percentage of fault.
 You can still recover damages as long as you are not found completely at fault.

-Can I recover compensation for pain and suffering?
+Can I Recover Compensation for Pain and Suffering?

 Yes, you may claim pain and suffering damages in a slip and fall case, along with payment for medical expenses and lost wages.
 The type and amount of compensation depend on the severity and lasting effects of your injuries.

-Why Choose Kemp Law to Represent You?
+Why Choose Kemp Law to Represent You in New Port Richey?

 Kemp Law understands the specific characteristics of New Port Richey.
 We know the areas where slip and fall accidents are more likely to happen and are familiar with local businesses and landmarks.
 Whether your accident occurred near the Cotee River or in the busy Downtown New Port Richey area, our local insight helps us build a strong case.